SathyaBhat/sathyabh.at/content/weekly-notes-24-2024/index.md

 {{< youtube zW2T9GWlVnk >}}

 I came across a full symphony orchestra by a Korean group FLASIC, [who have performed close](https://www.youtube.com/watch?v=fZA7ARptg0M&list=PL777F6F97DC4ADD07) to two hours of music from Sid Meier's Civilization VI.
-This is another great listen if you want something pleasing to be playing in the background.
+This is an amazing listen if you want something pleasing to be playing in the background.
+Props to everyone for a fantastic orchestra - it truly lifted my mood.

 {{< youtube fZA7ARptg0M >}}